-EEG recording and analysis
+2.6 | EEG recording and analysis

-EEG data was pre-processed offline using Net Station (Electrical Geodesic, Eugene, OR.).
-Continuous EEG data was filtered using a 0.3-40 Hz band-pass filter.
-As a first step, the EEG signal was segmented from 500ms prior to checkerboard onset through 1500ms after checkerboard onset.
-Automated artifact detection was applied to the segmented data to detect individual epochs that showed >200μV voltage changes within the segment period.
+EEG data were pre-processed offline using Net Station (Electrical Geodesic).
+Continuous EEG data were filtered using a 0.3-40 Hz band-pass filter.
+As a first step, the EEG signal was segmented from 500 ms prior to checkerboard onset through 1,500 ms after checkerboard onset.
+Automated artifact detection was applied to the segmented data to detect individual epochs that showed >200 μ V voltage changes within the segment period.
 EEG recordings were manually inspected and individual channels within segments were eliminated from the analysis if artifacts occurred.
-Segments whereby infants did not look at the screen as indicated by behavioural coding were further excluded from analysis.
-Segments in which > 15% of the electrode channels were marked as bad were excluded from the analysis.
-For the remaining trials, linear interpolation was conducted to replace data for bad channels using the five closest electrodes.
-Infants were excluded from the analysis if they had less than 10 artifact-free segments (N=2, included in the total count of 5 infants excluded from the study).
-Artifact-free data was binned into four consecutive time intervals, each consisting of maximum 32 segments.
-Binning of artifact-free data was implemented to estimate a measure of intra-participant modulation of VEPs timelocked to checkerboard presentation and EEG frontal theta time-locked to video clip presentation.
-The choice of 4 time bins was made to achieve optimal balance between 1) having enough trials per time bin to maximise the signal-to-noise ratio and 2) having enough time bins to estimate non-linear modulatory effects in the extracted EEG measures.
-On average, the mean number of segments by which infants contributed to the analysis of VEPs time-locked to checkerboard presentation and EEG frontal theta during clip presentation was M=30.74, SD=4.12 for bin 1, M=29.13, SD=6.54 for bin 2, M=25.69, SD= 8.29 for bin 3 and M=22.46, SD=8.23 for bin 4.
+Segments whereby infants did not look at the screen as indicated by behavioral coding were further excluded from analysis.
+Segments in which >15% of the electrode channels were marked as bad were excluded from the analysis.
+For the remaining trials, spherical spline interpolation was conducted to replace data for bad channels using the five closest electrodes.
+Infants were excluded from the analysis if they had less than 10 artifact-free segments (n = 2, included in the total count of 5 infants excluded from the study).
+Artifact-free data were binned into four consecutive time intervals, each consisting of maximum 32 segments.
+Binning of artifact-free data was implemented to estimate a measure of intra-participant modulation of VEPs time-locked to checkerboard presentation and EEG frontal theta time-locked to video clip presentation.
+The choice of four time bins was made to achieve optimal balance between (a) having enough trials per time bin to maximize the signal-to-noise ratio and (b) having enough time bins to estimate non-linear modulatory effects in the extracted EEG measures.
+On average, the mean number of segments by which infants contributed to the analysis of VEPs time-locked to checkerboard presentation and EEG frontal theta during video clip presentation was M = 30.74, SD = 4.12 for bin 1, M = 29.13, SD = 6.54 for bin 2, M = 25.69, SD = 8.29 for bin 3, and M = 22.46, SD = 8.23 for bin 4.
 Results of statistical analyses are reported below with and without inclusion of number of valid trials as covariate.